 Early mentions of the phrase “Romantic love” in English literature

-The meaning of the phrase ‘romantic love’ is a tangled and contentious one, however some of the first uses of it in English can be traced back to around 1700 when it was coined to refer to Don Quixote and his adventures in chivalric love.
-Suffice to say the medieval trope is there at the beginnings of the English phrase.
-The following are some early mentions (and descriptions) of romantic love in English literature.
+The meaning of the phrase romantic love is a tangled one, however some of the first uses of it in English can be traced back to around 1700 when it was coined to refer to Don Quixote and his adventures in chivalric love.
+Suffice to say the medieval trope is there at the beginnings of this English phrase.
+Below are some early examples (and descriptions) of romantic love in English literature.
 Note the continuity of courtly love themes from the Middle Ages such as belief in the purity of women and their moral elevation above men, along with male supplication, chivalry, long-suffering, and of the ultimate extravagance of love – PW

 1700: